jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 **Notification of call-in transactions**

-### 85 Military or dual-use technology and critical direct supplier call-in transactions
+### 85 Mandatory notification of certain call-in transactions relating to strategically important businesses
-(1) This section applies to a call-in transaction relating to a SIB that is— (a) a business that researches, develops, produces, or maintains military or dual-use technology; or (b) a critical direct supplier.
+(1) This section applies to a call-in transaction relating to a SIB that is— (a) a business that researches, develops, produces, or maintains military or dual-use technology; or (b) a critical direct supplier; or
+  (c) a transaction that the regulations prescribe as a transaction to which this section applies.
 (2) Each overseas person or associate making the overseas investment in SIB assets must notify the regulator before giving effect to the call-in transaction.
 (3) A call-in transaction must not be given effect to unless the Minister makes a direction order in relation to that transaction.
 (4) However, in the case of an overseas person or associate investing in an unpublished CDS,—